How Can I Keep My Puppy Entertained And Mentally Stimulated?

 Crafting a homemade treat dispenser is a creative way to provide mental stimulation for your puppy.
 Use an empty plastic bottle and make small holes in the sides.
 Fill the bottle with treats or kibble and let your puppy figure out how to manipulate the bottle to access the rewards.
 This DIY treat dispenser challenges your puppy's cognitive abilities and provides an engaging and rewarding activity.

-Design an at Home
+Design an Obstacle Course at Home

 Designing an obstacle course at home is a great way to provide physical exercise and mental challenges for your puppy.
 Use household items such as cushions, hula hoops, or boxes to create a course with different obstacles for your puppy to navigate through.
 Incorporate commands or tricks into the course, challenging your puppy's training and obedience skills.
 This DIY obstacle course encourages problem-solving, coordination, and overall mental and physical stimulation.